• Latest

 “I don’t want a Pope who thinks it’s OK for Iran to have a Nuclear Weapon.
 I don’t want a Pope who thinks it’s terrible that America attacked Venezuela, a Country that was sending massive amounts of Drugs into the United States and, even worse, emptying their prisons, including murderers, drug dealers, and killers, into our Country,” he continued.
 “And I don’t want a Pope who criticizes the President of the United States because I’m doing exactly what I was elected, IN A LANDSLIDE, to do, setting Record Low Numbers in Crime, and creating the Greatest Stock Market in History.”

-Leo responded to Trump’s broadside Monday, saying he had “no fear of the Trump administration,” and vowed to continue advocating for peace rather than engage in a debate with the president.
+Leo responded Monday to Trump’s broadside, saying he had “no fear of the Trump administration,” and vowed to continue advocating for peace rather than distract from his ministry by debating the president.

 All content created by the Daily Caller News Foundation, an independent and nonpartisan newswire service, is available without charge to any legitimate news publisher that can provide a large audience.
 All republished articles must include our logo, our reporter’s byline and their DCNF affiliation.
 For any questions about our guidelines or partnering with us, please contact [email protected].